Port Huron, Michigan: Sports

 The Port Huron Pirates indoor football team dominated the Great Lakes Indoor Football League up until their departure to Flint, MI.
 McMorran Arena once again hosted indoor football with the Port Huron Predators of the Continental Indoor Football League in 2011.
 The Predators failed to finish the 2011 season, and were replaced in 2012 by the Port Huron Patriots who also participated in the CIFL.

+Athletics

+Following the passing of mayor Oliver M. “Scotty” Hanton in 1975, Port Huron city council named an annual marathon after the former mayor; the Scotty Hanton Marathon was contested annually in Port Huron from 1976 until 2000 and always occurred in the summer.

 Parks

 The City of Port Huron owns and operates 17 waterfront areas containing 102 acre and 3.5 mi of water frontage.
 This includes three public beaches and six parks with picnic facilities.
 The city also has nine scenic turnout sites containing over 250 parking spaces.
 Port Huron operates the largest municipal marina system in the state and has five separate locations for boat mooring.

 The city has 14 public parks, 4 smaller-sized “tot” parks, 19 playgrounds (City owned), 9 playgrounds (School owned), 33 tennis courts, including 16 at schools and 6 indoors, 3 public beaches, 4 public swimming pools, 1 community center, and 1 public parkway.